• Skip to primary navigation

 Teaching Life Skills: Resilience, Part 3

-Last updated on June 25, 2020 by Sozo Staff Leave a Comment
+Last updated on July 9, 2026 by The Studio Guide Staff Leave a Comment

 Many of today’s parents are afraid to allow their children to fail; but if kids never fail, they won’t be equipped to face difficulties later in life.
 They won’t have the opportunity to learn resilience (see Parts 1 & 2).
 Your instructors need to realize that they’ll be swimming upstream in a culture where many adults are afraid to let kids face challenges and instead offer coddling.
 The kids who learn to pick themselves off the floor (or mat, as the case may be) will have the best chances at living fulfilling, well-adjusted lives as adults.
 In fact, their honing this important life skill is even more important than the gymnastics skill they’re struggling to master.